-Baywood School has 23 classrooms, a multipurpose room, a library, and an office.
-The main campus was built in 1976; additions were constructed in 1978, 1999, and 2002.
+Monarch Grove School has 29 classrooms, a multipurpose room, a library and an office.
+The main campus was built in 1991.

 Maintenance and Repair

 The District maintenance staff ensures that repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is utilized to ensure efficient service, and ensures that emergency repairs are given the highest priority.
 Many of our facilities are being modernized as part of the District Measure D program enacted in 2014.